Archiving and Deleting Log Data from the Neurons for ITSM Databases

 Follow these steps to modify the data to archive and delete by modifying the Archive saved search:

-1.From the Service Manager Application, open the Logs workspace.
+1.From the Neurons for ITSM application, open the Logs workspace.
 The application displays the list of logs.

 2.Click ALL to show the list of saved searches associated with logs.